 With that in mind, here are six video tutorials from very different fields that get it right.
 Use these for inspiration and maybe a new perspective next time you’re producing a video tutorial of your own.

-Fitness: Butt Workout by Equinox.
+Fitness: Butt Workout by Equinox

 Set to energizing music, this video immediately grabs the viewer by jumping into action as the instructor moves fluidly through each of the moves.
-Not only does this video show you no less than eight moves in just over two minutes… it gives you something to aspire to.
+This video shows you no less than eight moves in just over two minutes!
+It also certainly gives you something to aspire to.

-Tech: Grovo’s Import Your Music to Spotify.
+Tech: Grovo’s Import Your Music to Spotify

-By stating the problem right up front, the viewer can be sure that the video they’re viewing is going to provide the answer they’re seeking and by keeping things light-hearted, Grovo sets you at ease even if you’re addressing a problem that might have been stressing you out before.
+By stating the problem right up front, the viewer can be sure the video they’re viewing is going to provide the answer they’re seeking.
+By keeping things light-hearted, Grovo sets you at ease, even if you’re addressing a problem that might have been stressing you out before.

 Beauty: How to Define Your Lips

-Note that they feature two very different models to showcase two very different looks that can be achieved using the same product (in different colors).
-Also note that they eliminate all distractions and keep the focus on the models with a clean, white backdrop.
+Note that they feature two very different models to showcase two very different looks that can be achieved using the same product in different colors.
+Also note that they eliminate all distractions.
+The focus is exclusively on the models with a clean, white backdrop.

-Automotive: How to Replace Headlight Bulbs.
+Automotive: How to Replace Headlight Bulbs

-The “teacher” not only shows how to perform a particular task but also has the opportunity to showcase his general expertise by offering helpful tips not directly related to the task at hand; Car and Driver then comes across as a reliable resource for all your car matters.
+The “teacher” not only shows how to perform a particular task, but also has the opportunity to showcase his general expertise.
+By offering helpful tips not directly related to the task at hand, Car and Driver then comes across as a reliable resource for all your automotive needs.

-Food: Sons of Essex: How to Make our Peddler’s Lemonade.
+Food: Sons of Essex: How to Make our Peddler’s Lemonade

 They make great use of subtitles to inform and assert their personality and, to close the video, remind you of all the ways to stay connected with them.

-Honing Skills: Painting Mountains with Bob Ross.
+Honing Skills: Painting Mountains with Bob Ross

-This way, the viewer learns about painting in general and not just how to paint a lovely landscape.
+This way, the viewer learns about painting in general, not just how to paint a lovely landscape.
 While it’s probably safe to say most of us don’t end up with a painting as magnificent as Mr. Ross’, he makes it feel as if it’s possible that one day we will.